 Your planner will coordinate all the logisitics of your day.
-Before the big day the planner will usually do a site visit and then review all your contracts to ensure they know what the suppliers are expecting/responsible for and to spot any potential issues.
-They’ll introduce themselves to the suppliers and become their main point of contact, ensuring they have all the information they need/check their arrival times etc. The planner will also produce a final, and likely much more detailed, on the day schedule.
+The planner will usually do a site visit and then review all your contracts to ensure they know what the suppliers are expecting/responsible for and to spot any potential issues.
+They’ll introduce themselves to the suppliers and become their main point of contact, ensuring they have all the information they need, check their arrival times etc. The planner will also produce a final, and more detailed, on the day schedule.

 On the day your on-the-day coordinator will tend to be the first one on site and the last to leave.
 This can mean 15+ hours for the planner plus at least one assistant.
-The number of assistants depends on the size and complexity of the wedding, but for a single venue with up to about 150 guests just the one assistant will usually suffice.
+The number of assistants depends on the size/complexity of the wedding, but for a single venue with up to about 150 guests just the one assistant will usually suffice.

-The planner is there to ensure the venue is set up exactly as you wish, manage all the suppliers and ensure that you have your dream day.
-Many of my couples come to me with the concern that, at weddings they’ve attended, guests don’t know what’s happening and sometime miss important aspects such as photographs or the first dance.
-An on-the-day wedding coordinator will constantly circulate amongst your guests making sure they are all in the right place at the right time.
+The planner ensures the venue is set up as planned, manages the suppliers and ensures the day runs to time.
+Couples are often concerned about guests not knowing what’s happening and missing important aspects such as photographs.
+Your coordinator will circulate amongst your guests making sure they are all in the right place at the right time.
 The rapport I build with my couple’s families and friends is often one of my favourite aspects of my job – everyone is so happy and friendly that it’s always such a pleasure to deal with them.

 What DOESN’T an on-the-day wedding coordinator do?

 By the time the planner starts work you’ll be expected to have all your suppliers booked and briefed.
 If you require additional suppliers to be sourced the planner may charge you extra.
-It is, however, usually the case that your on-the-day planner can also be used for consultation prior to their official start date (4-6 weeks out).
-If you have something particularly challenging you, most planners are happy to give quick tips, or for more assistance you can usually pay for an hour or two of consultation here and there.
+It’s often the case that your planner can also be used for consultation prior to their official start date.
+If you have something particularly challenging you most planners are happy to give quick tips, or for more assistance you can pay for some hours of consultation.

-The only other note of caution is that, although most planners are willing to do whatever it takes to ensure you have your dream day, you shouldn’t plan to use your on-the-day coordinator to save costs from other suppliers.
-You coordinator is there to manage the running of your day and therefore shouldn’t really be relied upon to stand in if, for example, catering teams are short on staff.
+The only other note of caution is that, although most planners are willing to do whatever it takes to ensure you have your dream day, you shouldn’t plan to use your coordinator to save costs on other suppliers.
+You coordinator is there to manage the running of your day and shouldn’t, for example, be relied upon to stand in for catering teams short on staff.

 How should you pick your day-off coordinator?

 I would suggest choosing your planner based on a couple of aspects.
 Firstly, choose a planner who you have a good rapport with during your initial consultation.
-You need someone you trust to be able to hand everything over to them and know they will manage it in a way that will match your expectations.
-Your planner will be with you and your guests for your whole day so it’s also important that you actually like them.
+You need someone you trust will manage things in a way that will match your expectations.
+Your planner will be with you/your guests for your whole day so it’s also important that you actually like them.

-Secondly, for on-the-day coordination you really need a planner who is strong on logistics, whereas some planners are stronger at the creative/design aspects which would be more beneficial to full planning clients.
-This is when the number of years’ experience a planner has comes into play, as with years, comes experience of having to manage a whole host of different challenges, meaning they will know what can be done to rectify things.
+Secondly, for on-the-day coordination you really need a planner who is strong on logistics, rather than creative/design which is more beneficial to full planning clients.
+This is when the number of years’ experience a planner has comes into play.
+With years, comes experience of having managed a whole host of different challenges, meaning they will be able to rectify issues.
 I’ve been managing events for 16 years and have had to deal with all sorts!